Supreme Court Could Be Headed To A Major Unraveling Of Public School Funding

 But Justice Kavanaugh repeatedly seemed to suggest that religious families who want to send their children to parochial schools should be treated equally under the constitution.

-Just how far the Supreme Court will go in that regard may depend on Chief Justice Roberts, who after a long night at the impeachment trial, did not entirely tip his hand.
+Just how far the Supreme Court will go in that regard may depend on Chief Justice Roberts, who, after a long night at the impeachment trial, did not entirely tip his hand.